• About

 Instructions

 • Melt the butter over a medium to low heat in a large saucepan or casserole.
-Add the diced onion, carrot, celery and garlic and cook for 5 minutes, until tender.
+Add the chopped onion, carrots and celery, and cook for 5 minutes, stirring occasionally, until tender.
 Then, add the flour and cook for 1 minute, stirring constantly.

 • Slowly pour in the stock, stirring constantly, to obtain a smooth consistency and then add the shredded chicken and bouquet garni.
-Bring to a simmer and cook for 15 minutes.
-Remove the pan from the heat and add the cream.
+Bring to a simmer and cook for 15 minutes, stirring occasionally.
+Remove the pan from the heat and stir in the cream.
 Return the pan to the heat, bring to a simmer and cook for 5 minutes.
-Remove the bouquet garni and check the seasoning.
+Remove the bouquet garni and check the seasoning, adding salt and freshly ground black pepper, to taste.

-• Serve garnished with chopped parsley and some crusty bread on the side (optional).
+• Serve garnished with chopped parsley and some crusty bread or a sandwich on the side, if you like.

 Notes